 Helen was the first Finnish energy company to commit to setting a science-based emissions reduction target.
 The emissions calculation will be based on the GHG protocol, i.e. in addition to CO2 emissions, also other greenhouse gases calculated according to the life cycle are taken into account.
 In addition to direct stack emissions (scope 1), indirect emissions from operations, such as those from properties and mobility (scope 2) and purchases (scope 3) are examined.

-In 2019, the share of energy produced with renewable energy was 12 per cent, which was at the same level as in the previous year (2018: 12%).
-Emission-free production accounted for 23 per cent.
+In 2020, the share of energy we produced with renewable energy sources was 14 per cent (2019: 12 per cent).
+The rise was due to a reduction in fossil production as a result of a warm year.
+Emission-free production accounted for 26 per cent.
 We generate emission-free energy from nuclear power and renewable energy: hydropower, wood pellets, wind power and solar energy, as well as from various waste energy flows with heat pumps.

 SHARE OF RENEWABLE ENERGY

 We produce energy mainly in our power plants and heating plants in different parts of Helsinki.
-We also supplement our production from outside Helsinki through our associated companies and purchases.
+We also supplement our production from outside Helsinki through our subsidiaries and associated companies, as well as purchases.